codefresh-io/cap-docs.codefresh.io/_docs/installation/codefresh-on-prem.md

     #   "operator" - apply codefresh crd definition
     #   "helm" - install/upgrade helm chart from client
 ```

-If you install Codefresh on the air-gapped environment (without access to public Docker Hub or codefresh-enterprise registry) you will have to copy the images to your organization container registry (Kubernetes will pull the images from it as part of the installation).
+1. If you are installing Codefresh in an air-gapped environment (without access to public Docker Hub or codefresh-enterprise registry),  copy the images to your organization container registry (Kubernetes will pull the images from it as part of the installation).

-This can be done by uncommenting and setting the proper values in the `config.yaml` file:
+    1. Set `usePrivateRegistry` to `true`.
+    1. Define `privateRegistry` `address`, `username` and `password`.

 ```yaml
 images: